apache/nuttx/configs/esp32-core/README.txt

   to reflect the physical JTAG adapter connected.

-  NOTE: A copy of this OpenOCD configuration file available in the NuttX source tree at nuttx/config/esp32-core/scripts/esp32.cfg..
+  NOTE: A copy of this OpenOCD configuration file available in the NuttX source tree at nuttx/configs/esp32-core/scripts/esp32.cfg .
 It has these
   modifications:

     - The referenced "set ESP32_RTOS none" line has been uncommented
-    - The "ind interface/ftdi/tumpa.cfg".
+    - The "find interface/ftdi/tumpa.cfg".
 This means that you will need to specify the interface configuration file on the OpenOCD command line.